ikappaki/standard-streams-test/README.md

 [RPT*: 6348] :child-exited-pid 19744
 ```

-While stderr is pushing data to the pipe but there is not enough space in the pipe to accommodate all of the them, the child process is blocked
+While stderr is pushing data to the pipe but there is not enough space in the pipe to accommodate all of the them, the child process is blocked:
 ```
 >stest :pipe-to-child-stderr :pipe-size 1 :read 0 :write 2 :flbuf 2
 [CMD*:29380] :pipe-to-child-stderr :pipe-size 1 :read 0 :write 2 :flbuf 2